 Impact of uncertainty

 Most humans thrive on certainty and predictability.
-Consequently, if we can be ‘guaranteed’ an outcome then we can ‘trust’ life.
-But now, nothing is certain.
-What we assumed would always be a ‘given’ has been ripped from us, literally overnight.
+But right now, nothing is certain.
+What we assumed would always be a ‘given’ has been ripped from us.
+And the impact is huge.

-As we wade through these new waters, we are being impacted in every way possible.
 Our children are affected – directly by their own experiences as well as indirectly by what impacts us.
-Therefore, if we are centered and philosophical about what’s happening right now, our children will be too.
+If we are centered and philosophical about what’s happening right now, our children will be too.